JamieBort/Portfolio-Website/administrative/fullstack_rebuild_branch_TODO.md

 And added components mui components such as: import { Box, Container, Grid, Stack, Typography, Icon, Link } from "@mui/material";

+Today I styled the cards more.
+I switched out the cards more.
+I cleaned up the files.
+I have created a standbyData variable for when the backend server is not available.
+This will be called in the event that the backend does not work.

 ---

 - Do these 2 things together and in sequence: